toddbranch/ECE382/notes/L14/index.md

 delay:               dec           r5               ; 2 cycles?  no, 1 cycle!  tricky, tricky!
                      jnz           delay            ; 2 cycles
                      pop           r5               ; 2 cycles
-                     ret                            ; 2 cycles
+                     ret                            ; 2 cycles?  no, 3 cycles!  tricky, tricky!
 ```

-So I've got 5 + 3 + 2 + (0xaaaa * (1 + 2)) + 2 + 2 = 131084 total clock cycles.
+So I've got 5 + 3 + 2 + (0xaaaa * (1 + 2)) + 2 + 3 = 131085 total clock cycles.
 Only a portion of this is directly related to the 0xaaaa I'm using, so this is tunable to within 4 clock cycles of a precise delay.

 But how long is this?
 How do I know the exact time?
 I need to know my clock period.